How To Knit Rib Stitch {1×1 and 2×2 ribbing}

 Video Tutorial

-You can see a video tutorial on my YouTube channel here.
+You can see a step-by-step tutorial on my YouTube channel here.

 Using smaller needles to create ribbing